This driver serves for communication with PLC devices Allen Bradley

 The driver supports the following data types:

 : in the PLC: represented by 1 bit.
 In the PROMOTIC application represented by the data type: Boolean

 : in the PLC: 8-bit signed integer.
 In the PROMOTIC application represented by the data type: Integer

 : in the PLC: 16-bit signed integer.
 In the PROMOTIC application represented by the data type: Integer

 : in the PLC: 32-bit signed integer.
 In the PROMOTIC application represented by the data type: Long

 : in the PLC: 64-bit signed integer.
 In the PROMOTIC application represented by the data type: Double

 : In the PLC device: 32-bit real number (float

 ).
 In the PROMOTIC application represented by the data type: Single

 : in the PLC: 32-bit array (usually a host are for variables of the BOOL

 type).
 In the PROMOTIC application represented by the data type: Long

-: in the PLC: a structure containing the lenght (DINT
+: in the PLC: a structure containing the length (DINT

 type) and a character array (SINT